stride3d/stride-website/posts/2024-01-05-announcing-stride-4-2-in-dotnet-8.md

 ### The People Behind Stride

 Stride is maintained by a group of passionate developers, much like yourself, who contribute in their free time.
 This means our pace might not match that of other engines backed by full-time teams.
-Luckily we still have the original creator and lead of Stride among us to tackle the tricky issues.
+Luckily we still have the original creator and lead of Stride among us to tackle tricky issues and infrastructure.

 ### Facing the Realities: Funding and Resources